JeremyTallant/pandas-challenge/README.md

 passing_math_percentage = passing_math_count / float(student_count) * 100
 passing_math_percentage
 ```
-This code first identifies the number of students who passed math (scoring 70 or higher) and then calculates the percentage of these students relative to the total student count.
-The `count()` method is used to tally students meeting the passing criteria in the `math_score` column.
+The percentage of students passing math is calculated by identifying scores ≥ 70 in `math_score` and expressing this count as a percentage of total students.